-The solution for these challenges lies in a more in-depth and more thorough corpus analysis.
+The solution for these challenges lies in more in-depth and more thorough corpus analysis.

-- Parsing mechanism must be able to explore various syntactic arrangements for phrases and be able to backtrack and rearrange them whenever necessary
+- The parsing mechanism must be able to explore various syntactic arrangements for phrases and be able to backtrack and rearrange them whenever necessary

 - Grammars must contain large libraries of relevant expressions to improve the precision of the checking.
 This way, the anomalies are easier to detect.

-- Grammatical rules must be tuned to detect inconsistencies of the structure and word use.
+- Grammatical rules must be tuned to detect inconsistencies in the structure and word use.

 Today’s machines can analyze more language-based data than humans, without fatigue and in a consistent, unbiased way.
 Considering the staggering amount of unstructured data that’s generated every day, from medical records to social media, automation will be critical to analyze text and speech data efficiently thoroughly.